hoangduytran/blender-manual/manual/render/eevee/materials/settings.rst

 Alpha Clip
-   The previous color will be overwritten by the surface color, but only if the alpha value is above the clip threshold.
+   The previous color will be overwritten by the surface color, but only if the alpha value is above the *Clip Threshold* value.

 Alpha Hashed
    The previous color will be overwritten by the surface color,